jihedsaguer/jihedsaguer/README.md

 - 👋 Hi, I’m @jihedsaguer
-- 👀 I’m interested in data science
+- 👀 I’m web developper
-- 🌱 I’m currently learning coding
+- 🌱 develop dynamic websites and web application
-- 💞️ I’m looking to collaborate on small project to learn more
+- 💞️ I’m looking to collaborate on small project to get more experience
 - 📫 How to reach me jihedsaguer127@gmail.com